-The Marshall R. Urist, MD Award was created in 1996 and is sponsored by the Journal or Orthopaedic Surgery (JOR) with a grant from Wiley Blackwell.
+The Marshall R. Urist, MD Award was created in 1996 and is sponsored by the Journal or Orthopaedic Research (JOR) with a grant from Wiley Blackwell.
 This prestigious award honors an investigator who has established him/herself as a cutting-edge researcher in tissue regeneration research and has done so with a sustained ongoing body of focused research in the area of tissue regeneration as it relates to the musculoskeletal system.
 The award carries an honorarium of $5,000, and a commemorative plaque.
 The winner must be present at the ORS Annual Meeting to accept the award.

 Born on June 11, 1914, in Chicago, and reared in a small farm community near Glen, Mich., Marshall R. Urist received his B.S. in chemistry from the University of Michigan, earned his M.S. from the University of Chicago and obtained his medical degree from Johns Hopkins University in 1941.
 He completed his surgical residency at Johns Hopkins and at Massachusetts General Hospital.Dr.
 Urist joined the U.S. Army Medical Corps in 1943.
 In 1946 he was assigned to the Pentagon, Headquarters of the Surgeon General, to write with co-author Mather Cleveland their bookÂ Orthopaedic Surgery in World War II, In the European Theatre of Operations.
 After leaving the Army, Dr. Urist taught physiology and research at the University of Chicago before joining the UCLA School of Medicine faculty in 1954, a tenure that was to last for 46 years.